vjwill2/focus-stacking/README.md

 ### Prerequisites

-* Ensure you have a Python 3 environment (Tested with 3.11) setup with the following packages:
+* Ensure you have a Python 3 environment (Tested with 3.11) set up with the following packages:
   * matplotlib
   * numpy
   * opencv